 I rocked up to my Naturopath recently rather tired, stressed and blaming peri-menopause and she said to me, have you been practicing Viparita Karani?
 Hmmm, it is usually a part of my practice but it hadn't been for a couple of months.
 I immediately set an intention to do it as soon as I got home.
 It is funny how we get these little reminders to do things we know we should be doing yet don't.

-When I arrive home, it was the first thing I did and whilst in the pose, I made a commitment to practice it for 30 days.
+When I arrived home, it was the first thing I did and whilst in the pose, I made a commitment to practice it for 30 days.
 I am almost at the end and although I've missed a couple of days, it has been great.
 Those 5 - 15 minutes I have spent each day have left me feeling refreshed and rested.

 The lymphatic system is "a network of tissues and organs that help rid the body of toxins, waste and other unwanted materials" (2).
 It is a crucial part of our immune system carrying white blood cells through the body to help fight infection.
 When the lymphatic system isn't working optimally, we can get a build up of fluid or oedema in some parts of the body, the legs and feet being the most common areas.
 While yoga in general (and other exercise such as walking), can help with our circulation and get fluids moving through the body, this pose allows gravity to support system while you relax and heal.

 2. It is great for calming the nervous system

 The pose is a beautiful, restorative pose and like all restorative poses, is calming for the nervous system.
 When I come into this pose, I almost immediately notice that my breathing changes, moves a little deeper into my body (from chest to abdominal breathing) and then I begin to relax through the pelvis and shoulders.